jpaulm/drawfbp/README.md

 -->

+`v2.20.14` had an error, and is not usable.
+Apologies!

 To run from the command line, do a `cd` to wherever you have stored your DrawFBP jar file, and enter:

 <code>java -jar drawfbp-x.y.z.jar</code>   where `x.y.z` is the version number.